Stateford/voting-app/README.md

 * set up user creation with proper hashing
 * set up proper authentication for local users
 * set up proper poll storage
+* require ngRoute for deciding which user is logged in from URL

 ## BUGS
 * password not hashing